 If you’re like most dog owners, your pup is an important part of the family.
 Their presence is essential for making you feel complete.
 If they’re not there, you feel like you’re missing out.

-Therefore, always work with a photographer who is keen on including your canine pals (Like me, as I frickn love doggos).
+Therefore, always work with a photographer who is keen on including your furry friend (Like me, as I frickn love doggos).
 Look for someone like me who has experience getting shots just right for families and their pups.

 From Three Hills Barn Rustic Farm Wedding

-Beware Of wedding Guests Who Don't Like Dogs
+Beware Of Wedding Guests Who Don’t Like Furry Friends

 You might love your dogs, but some guests won’t.
 It’s statistically guaranteed.
 It’s not that they’re bad people, and it’s just that they’re not big dog fans.
 (Perhaps they had bad experiences as children).
 It’s only recently that I have started to love dogs, as when I was a child and teen, I was terrified of them!